morgankenyon/DeepCreek/content/posts/highest-court-in-the-land.md

 If Christ's wisdom is foolishness to the world, why would we appeal to it's laws?

-## American Legality
+## American Exceptionalism

 Growing up American, I was constantly educated about the Constitution, the separation of government, the checks and balances, etc.

 These were the things that made America different.
-We have rights and priviledges that most people in the world can only dream of.
+We have rights and privileges that most people in the world can only dream of.

 I'm not saying that isn't true, but I rarely heard the church effectively critique our government like Paul does.